mathieuancelin/elem-vdom/readme.md

 The API is the following :

+* `Elem.Devtools.Perf`: the perf API as explained in [About Elem.Perf](#about-elemperf)
+* `Elem.Devtools.PerfMonitor`: the perf monitor as explained in [About Elem.Perf](#about-elemperf).
+Also available at `elem-vdom/lib/devtools/perfmonitor`
 * `Elem.Devtools.Redbox(error)` : A component that will display a JavaScript Error in a red box.
+Also available at `elem-vdom/lib/devtools/redbox`
 * `Elem.Devtools.ErrorMonitor(function)` : A function to wrap a function that can throw errors.
 If so, the Redbox is displayed instead of the wrapped function return.
+Also available at `elem-vdom/lib/devtools/errormonitor`

 ```javascript
 function App() {